Survive The Stock Market: Advice From 8 Of The World’s Best Investors

 “In this business, if you’re good, you’re right six times out of ten.
 You’re never going to be right nine times out of ten.” – Peter Lynch, investor and mutual fund manager with some of the most used financial quotes.

 Our advice?
-No matter how much research you do, how much thought you put in or how much you think you know, you will never be right 100% of the time.
+No matter how much research you do, how much thought you put in or how much you think you know, when it comes to the stock market, you will never be right 100% of the time.
 You need to remember this and know that you’re going to have some downs in between the ups.
 But your ups and downs shouldn’t be as extreme as the bitcoin share price.
 Just try to be good and do what you can so you can be right six times out of 10.

 3. Control Is Key